Becxah/math_in_your_head/README.md

 ------------------------
 REQUIREMENTS
 ------------------------
-This game was built in Python 2.7 but the game is dependant on a specific release of Python.
+This game was built in Python 2.7 but the game is not dependant on a specific release of Python.

 ---------------------
 INSTALLATION